 Various life changing events resulted in little active participation for a time, a very brief attempt in Jersey has not so far developed (though I think Mike at the Trinity club was hoping I'd join him on the team for the island games last year - cheers Mike but I don't think I have the time or the skill set!).

-So thats where things are at currently, my son Daniel has turned out to be quite a keen archer and has his own recurve bow (just upgraded) but we only tend to shoot periodically at the moment at my folks home in Cornwall (with a convenient 25 metre long garden).
+So thats where things are at currently, my son Daniel turned out to be quite a keen archer for a while having his own recurve bow but we only really got to shoot periodically at my folks home in Cornwall (with a convenient 25 metre long garden).

 The dark side!

-Uh-oh - 2010 and it seems I have gone to the 'dark side' and bought myself a compound bow.
+In 2010 it seemed I had gone to the 'dark side' and bought myself a compound bow.
 In fact it was just too good a deal to miss (good old ebay!!).
-Its a 10 year or so old PSE Millenium complete with 'soft cams', Toxonics telescopic sight, thumb activated release aid, long rod and a selection of X7 aluminiums and A/C/C arrows.
-I have elected to re-string and renew the cables but it should prove to be a fun bit of kit.
-As you may gather the set up, handing, draw length, arrow spine rating etc. all suit my shooting so looking forward to trying it all out.
-By the look of it some practice needed though (straighten up, right shoulder down, left elbow up!!)
+It was a 10 year or so old PSE Millenium complete with 'soft cams', Toxonics telescopic sight, thumb activated release aid, long rod and a selection of X7 aluminiums and A/C/C arrows.
+I elected to re-string and renew the cables and it has been a fun bit of kit.
+As you may gather the set up, handing, draw length, arrow spine rating etc. all suited my shooting so just need to find some more time to actually do some shooting again.
+By the look of the photo above though some practice needed (straighten up, right shoulder down, left elbow up!!)